brendt/stitcher.io/src/content/blog/2024-03-16-building-a-custom-language-in-tempest-highlight.md

         ];
     }
 }

 ```

-This `HtmlLanguage` class specifies the following things:
+This `{php}HtmlLanguage` class specifies the following things:

 - PHP can be injected within HTML, both with the short echo tag `<?=` and longer `<?php` tags
 - CSS can be injected as well, JavaScript support is still work in progress
 - There are a bunch of patterns to highlight HTML tags properly

+On top of that, it extends from `{php}BaseLanguage`.
+This is a language class that adds a bunch of cross-language injections, such as blurs and highlights.
+Your language doesn't _need_ to extend from `{php}BaseLanguage` and could implement `{php}Language` directly if you want to.

-So, let's bring everything together to explain how you can add your own languages.
+With these three concepts in place, let's bring everything together to explain how you can add your own languages.

 ### Adding custom languages

 So we're adding [Blade](https://laravel.com/docs/11.x/blade) support.
-We could create a plain language file and start from there, but it'd probably be easier to extend an existing language, `HtmlLanguage` is probably the best.
-Let create a new `BladeLanguage` class that extends from `HtmlLanguage`:
+We could create a new language class and start from scratch, but it'd probably be easier to extend an existing language, `{php}HtmlLanguage` is probably the best.
+Let create a new `{php}BladeLanguage` class that extends from `{php}HtmlLanguage`:

 ```php
 class BladeLanguage extends HtmlLanguage